gwu-libraries/sfm-ui/docs/portability.rst

 Note:

+* If loading a collection set, all of the collection set's collections will also be loaded.
+* When loading, all related items are also loaded.
+For example, when a collection is loaded, all of the seeds, harvests, credentials, and their histories are also loaded.
 * If a database record already exists for a collection set, loading will not continue for the collection set or any of its collections or related records (e.g., groups).
 * If a database record already exists for a collection, loading will not continue for the collection or any of the